Four Questions to Ask Yourself before Important Conversations

 III.
 What do I want the other person to know or understand?

 Before learning NVC I often focused exclusively on what I wanted to say, without considering what it was I wanted the other person to hear.
 This tendency overlooks the relational aspect of dialogue, while placing my attention on the other person helps me to hone in on the precise message I want to send.
-When I know what I want someone else to understand (about my experience or a situation), it’s easier to find creative ways to send that message.
+When I know what I want someone else to understand—about my experience or a situation—it becomes easier to find creative ways to communicate.
+This shift helps focus not just on what I want to say, but on how to connect.

 • PRACTICE: Before an important conversation, take some time to reflect on what you’d like the other person to know.
 If the conversation went exceedingly well, what would they understand differently?
 How does this help you hone in on the message you want to send?